 At the Encampment of the Commandery-in-Chief held at Grand Rapids, last September, I had the pleasure of spending an evening at Brother Hall's home.
 He has a card system showing the name of Veteran, his service, date of death, age and burial place.
-At the last Encampment of the Michigan Department G. A. R. they voted to turn over to him all record books of the Michigan Department to assist him in keeping his records.
+At the last Encampment of the Michigan Department G A. R. they voted to turn over to him all record books of the Michigan Department to assist him in keeping his records.
 Brother Hall is to be commended for the fine work he is doing.

 OREGON-Edward C. Kruger, Chairman, has done splendid work in and near Salem.
 Brother Kruger and his Committee have been busy in marking every soldier's grave, and at this time have all but two marked with a stone.
-Before the stones were placed in the cemeteries they were taken to the Armory and dedicated on February 16th, with a large attendance of the allied organizations coming from all parts of the State.
-Needless to say that this was given front page in the Oregon newspapers.
+Before the stones were placed in the cemeteries they were taken to the Armory dedicated on February 16th, with a large attendance of mallied organizations coming from all parts of the State.
+Needless to sath this was given front page in the Oregon newspapers.
 Brother Kruger and his Committee should receive the thanks of all for the fine work they are doing.

-MARYLAND-James A. Garfield Camp No. 1, of Baltimore, has a plan whereby the United States Government should take over many of the small neglected cometeries, clean them up, and provide flags, etc.
+plan whereby the United States Government should take over many of the small neglected cometeries, clean them up, and provide flags, etc.